Arm Lift Arlington

-It’s important that the surgical incisions are not subjected to excessive force, swelling, abrasion or motion during the time of healing.
+The surgical incisions must be subjected to excessive force, swelling, abrasion, or motion during the time of healing.
 Your doctor will give you specific instructions on how to care for yourself.

-A surgical procedure, also known as brachioplasty, to correct sagging of the upper arms.
+A surgical procedure, also known as Brachioplasty, to correct the sagging of the upper arms.

 The underarm area.

-A surgical procedure, also known as arm lift, to correct sagging of upper arms.
+A surgical procedure, also known as an arm lift, to correct the sagging of upper arms.

-Drugs and/or gases used during an operation to relieve pain and alter consciousness.
+Drugs and/or gases are used during an operation to relieve pain and alter consciousness.

 Blood pooling beneath the skin.

-Sedatives administered by injection into a vein to help you relax.
+Sedatives are administered by injection into a vein to help you relax.

 Also called lipoplasty or suction lipectomy, this procedure vacuums out fat from beneath the skin’s surface to reduce fullness.

-A drug injected directly to the site of an incision during an operation to relieve pain.
+A drug injected directly into the site of an incision during an operation to relieve pain.

 Degree of loose skin.

-Stitches used by surgeons to hold skin and tissue together.
+Stitches are used by surgeons to hold skin and tissue together.